Rituverma12/cbse-class12-2022-appearance-analysis/docs/01_Power_Query.md

 # **Power Query Transformation - CBSE Class XII 2022**

 To reshape the raw CBSE Class 12 2022 dataset into a structured format suitable for credibility diagnostics.
 Power Query was used to clean, normalize, and compute foundational fields.
-All the diagnostics flags and integreted checks were added later in Excel.
+All the diagnostic flags and integrated checks were added later in Excel.

 ## **Transformation Steps**